pingcap/tidb-operator/en/enable-tls-between-components.md

 > **Note:**
 >
 > Currently, you can set only one value for the `cert-allowed-cn` configuration item of PD.
-Therefore, the `commonName` of all `Certificate` object must be the same.
+Therefore, the `commonName` of all `Certificate` objects must be the same.

 In this step, you need to perform the following operations: